barbmariana/my-useful-scripts/README.md

 # Useful Scripts

 Hi, welcome to my repository.
 Here you can find useful scripts to run in your computer.
+In progress...

 ## Script list